Runman44/Kotlin-Udemy-Course/README.md

 ### Conditional Statements

-if statements and when statements are useful but you can also use them as expressions.
+if-statements and when-statements are useful but you can also use them as expressions.
 Just retrieve a val of it and make sure every flow has an expression at the end.

 More information here: https://kotlinlang.org/docs/reference/control-flow.html